ductoman16/strict-csharp-analyzers/README.md

 - Ensure each analyzer explains Motivation
 - Create enum for analyzer categories
 - Use published analyzers in this codebase
+- Convert to centralized package management

+### Analyzer improvements

 - Figure out consistent analyzer naming (e.g. SomethingRequiredAnalyzer or SomethingForbiddenAnalyzer) (Require/Enforce vs Forbid/Prohibit)
 - Directory.build.props for consistent project settings
 - TestCategory enum/constants
 - Remove region support from AAA analyzer
+- Update TestOf to also specify the method under test

 ### New analyzers